 Make sure you:

-Discuss any changes with your staff in a thorough and detailed way, fully explaining the reasons for any planned alteration and take into consideration the impact of the proposed changes in individual circumstances.
+- Discuss any changes with your staff in a thorough and detailed way, fully explaining the reasons for any planned alteration and taking into consideration the impact of the proposed changes in individual circumstances.
 Agreed changes should be confirmed in writing to the employee within one month.

-Try, if agreement cannot be reached with an employee on changes, to negotiate a new contract.
+- Try, if an agreement cannot be reached with an employee on changes, to negotiate a new contract.

-Do not assume an employee's acceptance of changes imposed without agreement.
-An employee may accept the breach of contract, treat the breach as a termination of the contract and bring a claim for constructive dismissal or continue working under protest making it clear that the change is being treated as a breach of contract.
+- Do not assume an employee's acceptance of changes imposed without agreement.
+An employee may accept the breach of contract, treat the breach as a termination of the contract, and bring a claim for constructive dismissal or continue working under protest making it clear that the change is being treated as a breach of contract.
 An employee may complain to an industrial tribunal within three months of the change being imposed.
-The employee would have to resign and not wait too long before doing so, otherwise it could be taken as affirmation of the breach.
+The employee would have to resign and not wait too long before doing so, otherwise, it could be taken as an affirmation of the breach.